starkers/ggg/README.md

 ## get the binary

 ### golang
-If you have go: `go get -u github.com/starkers/ggg`
+If you have go: `go install github.com/starkers/ggg@latest`

 the `ggg` binary should be built now